 Snuggle up by the fire, decorate your Christmas tree while you sip on gløgg and nibble on these Christmas Men.

-Add flour, Hartshorn and vanilla bean sugar in a large bowl.
-Mix butter (not melted) and sugar until it’s well incorporated.
-Heat milk and add in one egg, be careful not to have too hot milk.
-Aim for around body temperature.
-Add the sugar butter into the dry ingredients, give it a mix, and then add in the milk mixture.
+Add the sugar butter into the dry ingredients, give it a mix, and then add in the milk mixture (5).
 The dough will be slightly sticky, but don’t worry.
-Leave it a cold spot overnight or at least 2 hours.
+Leave it a cold spot overnight for at least 2 hours.

 - Chocolate and Coffee Cupcakes with Irish Baileys Frosting